dillon-mce/dillon-mce.github.io/_posts/2019-01-14-Algorithms-Intro.md

 binarySearch(list, for: 99)
 simpleSearch(list, for: 99)
 ```
-Then I added a couple helper variables in the and printed these results out to the console:
+Then I added in a couple of helper variables and printed these results out to the console:
 ```
 Binary search took 6 steps and completed in 3.898143768310547e-05 seconds.
 Simple search took 50 steps and completed in 7.200241088867188e-05 seconds.